oresat/oresat-linux/image_builder/README.md

 - `device_tree/*.dts`: Holds the device tree for flight images.
 This device tree configures some pins to there necessary mode and then configures all other pins to be GPIO floating inputs.
   **NOTE:** The `oresat-dev` image uses the original PocketBeagle device.
-- `device_tree_overlays/*.dts`: These are the device tree overlays for specific images, all are compiled and are copied to `/lib/firmware/` during by the early chroot script.
 - `uEnv/*-uEnv.txt`: The specific `uEnv.txt` for the image, defines what device tree overlays are loaded on boot.